 The Department of Medicine moved to the Stanford University campus from San Francisco in 1959.
 Once here it began to put together what is now a long history of outstanding science, outstanding commitment to education, and outstanding clinical care.

 Today, the Department has more than 490 faculty and is growing.
 We are differently arranged from many departments of medicine.
 Like others, we are separated into divisions, each with a chief.
-We have 15 divisions, 12 of them traditional clinical divisions: Blood and Marrow Transplantation; Cardiovascular Medicine; Endocrinology, Gerontology, and Metabolism; Gastroenterology and Hepatology; Hematology; Hospital Medicine; Immunology and Rheumatology; Infectious Diseases; Nephrology; Oncology; Pulmonary and Critical Care Medicine.
+We have 15 divisions, 12 of them traditional clinical divisions: Blood and Marrow Transplantation; Cardiovascular Medicine; Endocrinology, Gerontology, and Metabolism; Gastroenterology and Hepatology; Hematology; Hospital Medicine; Immunology and Rheumatology; Infectious Diseases; Nephrology; Oncology; Pulmonary, Allergy and Critical Care Medicine.

 The Department differs from traditional departments in that it also has a long history in computational science, quantitative science, health services research, informatics, and epidemiology.
 These topics are the focus of the other 3 divisions in the Department: Primary Care and Outcomes Research, with a heavy emphasis on health economics, decision analysis, and clinical decision modeling; the Stanford Prevention and Research Center, devoted to understanding the issues of wellness and disease prevention as well as interventions that might allow one to make an impact on health and disease; and Stanford Biomedical Informatics Research with a long history of technological development and the creation of new methods of bio-informatics.